Ben Crystal: Acting and curation

 His acting career included an appearance in the 2006 summer season at Shakespeare's Globe Theatre, playing a role in Titus Andronicus.

 He has curated Shakespeare explorations for Shakespeare's Globe, the Savannah Music Festival, and the Swedish Radio Symphony Orchestra.

 He created the Passion in Practice Shakespeare Ensemble in 2010 and curated it through 2016.

 In 2013, as curator, producer and creative director of CDs released by the British Library, he produced recordings of Shakespeare's speeches and sonnets in the original pronunciation.
 In 2016, he curated the British Library's Shakespeare Birthday celebrations.

 In 2014 (Passion in Practice) were awarded one of the inaugural Owle Schreame Awards for innovation in historical theatre for their work on Original Shakespearean Pronunciation in performance.

 He has been the curator of the Shakespeare Ensemble since 2018.
 In the summer of 2018 he invited artists to North Wales to raise an adaptation of A Midsummer Night's Dream in five days.
-The Dreame Project was free for all, used 16th century lute music, 5 metre tall Bunraku puppets, a deck of clowns, & the audience and Ensemble shared a locally foraged organic meal at the end.
+The Dreame Project was free for all and used 16th-century lute music, five-metre tall Bunraku puppets and a deck of clowns.
+The audience and Ensemble shared a locally foraged organic meal at the end of the project.

-In their 2019 tour of Japan, they raised 3 plays in 7 days.
+In their 2019 tour of Japan, they raised three plays in seven days.
 Using modern reworking of Elizabethan rehearsal practices they reimagined the pieces with every pass, and welcomed resonances from modern Kabuki practices.

 In 2020 the Shakespeare Ensemble explored collaboration at distance and interrogated the digital arts with their 2020 experimental virtual theatrical promenade, What You Will.
 It was lauded as "the next iteration of digital theatre" as the promenade theatre style allowed the viewer to decide their narrative route.
 2020 also saw Ben Crystal take an involvement in the online series The Show Must Go Online, providing the introduction to The Two Gentlemen of Verona, and playing the titular role in Timon of Athens.